Mike-Dax/gatsby-remark-videos/README.md

 The order of the pipelines will influence the final order in the `<video />` tag.

+Currently it only detects files with the extensions `avi`, `mp4`, `mov`, `mkv`.
+If you have a different container and would like it added, open an issue or create a PR and I'm happy to include it.

 ### Configuration

 Make sure this plugin comes before `gatsby-remark-images` otherwise it might complain about unknown image file formats.